openstack/openstack-manuals/doc/contributor-guide/source/release/taskoverview.rst

   openstack-manuals.

 *One to two weeks*
-  Publish project-specific docs to new branch, publish index page to docs (but leave unlinked).
+  Publish project-specific docs to new branch, publish index pages to docs (but leave unlinked).

 *One week*